Planning privacy notice

 Who we are

-We are the planning department for Wycombe District Council.
+We are the planning department for Buckinghamshire Council.
 This privacy notice explains how we use information in the course of our work as a local planning authority.
 This work includes:

 - making decisions and providing advice on planning applications